RV Mods - RV Guides - RV Tips | DoItYourselfRV

 I don’t know about you, but I’m always interested in seeing how other RVers live.
 Rallies are the perfect opportunity to do just that.
 Some rallies include a “parade of homes” in which attendees can show off their respective setups.
 Others feature a lot of brand-new rigs for rally participants to walk through.

 That said, even if a rally has no such event, you can always ask to have a look around the homes of your new friends.
-Not only is this interesting and fun, it’s also a good way to get new ideas for how to organize and use your own space.
+Not only is this interesting and fun, but it’s also a good way to get new ideas for how to organize and use your own space.

 5. Discover new hobbies